-Browser Location, Distance Tool and other APEX Map region attributes
+Browser Location, Distance Tool and Other APEX Map Region Attributes

-Map region - attributes
+Map region - Attributes

-Infinite Map - Infinite map scrolling.
+Infinite Map – Enable infinite map scrolling.

-Circle Tool - The Circle Tool allows end users to draw a circle on the map.
-When finished, an event is triggered, so that the circle can be processed by Dynamic Actions or JavaScript code.
+Circle Tool – Allows end users to draw a circle on the map.
+When the circle is drawn, an event is triggered, enabling further processing via Dynamic Actions or JavaScript code.

 Identification